legionJP/Caption_Generator/postgres_guide.md

 4. Create a new database and user:

 CREATE DATABASE mydatabase;
-CREATE USER myuser WITH PASSWORD 'mypassword';
+CREATE USER jp WITH PASSWORD 'vcapgenerator';

 5. Grant the user access to the database: